caltechlibrary/newt/newt-presentation.md

 # An unexpected result

-> Newt can potentially scale big!
+> Newt stack should scale big!

 - Newt can be scaled wide
 - Pandoc server can be scaled wide